Click on a question below for answers to frequently asked questions about orientation at the Boston campus.

 Where do I stay during orientation?

 For on-campus students, residence halls will open on the first day of orientation week.
-If you will be living off campus and will not be ready to moved into your apartment or housing, please refer to our temporary housing information for locations in the Berklee area to stay.
+If you will be living off campus and won't be ready to move into your apartment or house, refer to our temporary housing information for lodging near the Boston campus.

 Is there parking during orientation week?

 No. There is no on-campus parking at Berklee College of Music.
-We recommend you use public transportation when possible during orientation.
-If you are driving, we suggest you use one of the many designated public parking garages throughout the Back Bay area or plan to park at a meter near campus.
+During orientation, we recommend you use public transportation whenever possible.
+If you are driving, we suggest you use one of the many designated public parking garages throughout the Back Bay area or park at a meter near campus.

-What orientation week events are planned for parents, guardians, and guests?
+Which orientation week events are planned for families, guardians, and guests?